ucsb-cs190j-s18/ucsb-cs190j-s18.github.io/_lectures/lect06.md

 ---
 num: "Lecture 6"
-desc: "Creating a welcoming climate for all students"
+desc: "Creating a climate that supports the learning of all students"
 ready: false
 date: 2018-05-12 9:30:00.00-8:00
 ---